JulianCataldo/eslint-plugin-markdown-frontmatter-schema/README.md

 - **Schema not found**: Make sure `$schema` path is correct or `defaultSchema` is set.
 - **No errors reported**: Check that `@eslint/markdown` config is applied, and frontmatter is parsed as YAML.
+- Ultimately, clone this project, install the dependencies and try the [fixtures](./fixtures) in your IDE.

 ---